 Many host families have internet access.
 Students also have access to free internet service at the university, and throughout the city there are plazas with free wireless access.
-You should be aware, however, that university hours are more limited than at W&M, and you will no doubt make some use of commercial internet facilities, which do have a charge.
-You'll be less "plugged-in" than at home.
+You should be aware, however, that university hours are more limited than at W&M. You may be less "plugged-in" than at home.
 Be ready to adjust your expectations.